 - p.
-Sec.
-196(1) of the Code empowers IBBI to carry out inspections and investigations, monitor the performance and call for any information or records, inter alia, from IPs. - q.
-As per Section 208(2)(c) of the Code, IPAs are authorized to conduct the inspection of IPs enrolled with it. - r.
-Further as per Clause 18 of the Code of Conduct an IP must appear, co-operate and be available for inspections and investigations carried out by the Board, any person authorised by the Board or the insolvency professional agency with which he is enrolled.
+Section 196(1) of the Code/IBC empowers IBBI to carry out inspections and investigations, monitor the performance and call for any information or records, inter alia, from IPs. - q.
+As per Section 208(2)(c) of the Code/IBC, IPAs are authorized to conduct the inspection of IPs enrolled with it. - r.
+Further as per Clause 18 of the Code of Conduct an IP must appear, co-operate and be available for inspections and investigations carried out by the IBBI, any person authorised by the IBBI or the IPA with which he is enrolled.

-In view of above many duties and responsibilities cast upon IPs, it is of paramount importance for an IP, whether part of an IPE or not, to observe and maintain high standards of quality in connection with any professional assignment.
+In view of many duties and responsibilities cast upon IPs, it is of paramount importance for an IP, whether part of an IPE or not, to observe and maintain high standards of quality in connection with any professional assignment.
 Such approach shall enthuse confidence in other stakeholders about IP's services on one hand and support IP to face any regulatory or legal challenge, on the other.